GeorgeFreedomTech/Python-Foundations-Course/README.md

 ## 🧭 How to Use These Materials:

 The lessons are provided as Jupyter Notebook (`.ipynb`) files.
 To use them:
+0. **Online** Download the files and go on: https://jupyter.org/try and upload&open them there

+-- OR--

 1.  **Clone or Download:** Get a copy of this repository onto your local machine.
     ```bash